How to get residency, set up a company and investment opportunities in Costa Rica

 Temporary Residency in Costa Rica

-The temporary residence permit in Costa Rica may be granted to foreigners entering the country as executives/managers / technical personnel of recognized entities, athletes, religious, correspondence and personal press agencies, scientists, professionals, specialized technicians, investors, renters and retirees, among others.
-Next, we will focus on the last three categories mentioned.
+The temporary residence permit in Costa Rica may be granted to foreigners entering the country as executives/managers / technical personnel of recognized entities, religious organizations, correspondence and personal press agencies, athletes, scientists, professionals, specialized technicians, investors, renters and retirees, among others.
+Next, we are going to focus on the last three categories mentioned.

-- Rentista Visa (Rentier): It is required to prove a monthly income of at least USD 2,500 from a guaranteed source for two years.
-It includes the applicant, his / her spouse, and children under 25 years of age or older with disabilities.
+- Rentista Visa (Rentier): To qualify, you must prove a monthly income of at least USD 2,500 from a guaranteed source for two years.
+The visa includes the applicant, his / her spouse, and children under 25 years of age or older with disabilities.
 Additional income will be required for another class of dependents.

 In most cases, applicants usually make a bank deposit of USD 60,000 at a local bank and obtain a commitment letter from the bank that at least USD 2,500 per month will be made available to the depositor.
 Rentistas are required to contribute to La Caja Costarricense de Seguro Social (C.C.S.S.)
 (Social Security Fund), acquiring a Seguro voluntario (voluntary insurance).
 The cost will depend on the income received, but it is around 9-10% of the stated monthly income.

-The permit may be renewed every two years on condition that he/she still meet the requirements, i.e. make another deposit or prove a source of income.
-For renewal, it must be proved that the income has been received within the country and he or she has been stayed at least 4 months per year, continuous or discontinuous.
+The permit may be renewed every two years on condition that he/she still meet the requirements, i.e. by making another deposit or proving a source of income.
+For renewal, it must be proved that the income has been received within the country and that the applicant has remained in the country for at least 4 months per year, continuous or discontinuous.

 Rentista Visa holders may establish a business or work on their own, but may not work as employees.